brawlins/brettrawlins.com/src/posts/2021-08-22-taking-back-my-data.md

 - Facebook -> [Gab][gab]
 - Twitter -> [Gab][gab]

 Most of these services are free.
 A few have a free base level and charge for extras.
 Some of them are self-hosted, which is not for everyone, but there are also hosted alternatives that use end-to-end encryption.
-I plan to write another post about how to host your own data if that's something you're interested in.

 ## Getting Started